hall-lab/svtools/habel_svtools_example.md

 ###Use vawk to remove 'REF' variants from SpeedSeq SV vcf
 This step will remove variants that have been detected but then determined to be homozygous reference.
+This command will need to be run once per sample and ouput one non_ref vcf file per sample.
 ```
   zcat SAMPLE1.sv.vcf.gz \
   | vawk --header '{if(S$*$GT!="0/0" && S$*$GT!="./.") print $0}' \